Business jet purchase plans mostly unscathed by COVID-19, Honeywell survey shows

 By Allison Lampert

-MONTREAL, Oct 6 (Reuters) - Business jet operators planning new aircraft purchases are largely undeterred by the battering the COVID-19 pandemic has done to the aviation sector, a Honeywell HON.N Aerospace outlook on corporate planes published on Tuesday says.
+MONTREAL, Oct 6 (Reuters) - Business jet operators planning new aircraft purchases are largely undeterred by the battering delivered by the COVID-19 pandemic to the aviation sector, according to a Honeywell HON.N Aerospace outlook on corporate planes published on Tuesday.

 Private flights, which carry smaller groups and promise wealthy passengers less risk of exposure to the coronavirus, have generally fared better than those of commercial airlines, with operators like NetJets and VistaJet reporting improved demand this summer.

+Still, many forecasters remain cautious about the business jet market with deliveries expected to decline by 25% to 30% in 2020 due to the pandemic.
+The industry, which delivered 809 business jets in 2019, has still not recovered since its peak of 1,317 deliveries in 2008, analyst Brian Foley said.

+Honeywell's 2020 business aviation outlook said new aircraft deliveries would only return to pre-pandemic levels by the middle of the decade.

-Corporate planemakers like Canada's Bombardier BBDb.TO, U.S.-based General Dynamics Corp's GD.N Gulfstream Aerospace and France's Dassault Aviation SA AVMD.PA are closely watching to see if the summer rebound in corporate flights will last and translate into demand for new aircraft.
+Corporate planemakers like Canada's Bombardier Inc BBDb.TO, U.S.-based General Dynamics Corp's GD.N Gulfstream Aerospace and France's Dassault Aviation SA AVMD.PA are closely watching to see if a summer rebound in corporate flights will last and generate demand for new aircraft.

 Still, results from the closely watched survey do not support the hypothesis that a decline in commercial travel has led to an increase in business jet purchases, said Shantanu Vaish, Honeywell Aerospace's director of strategy and industry marketing.

+Boeing Co BA.N on Tuesday forecast 43,110 commercial aircraft deliveries over the next 20 years, down 2% from 44,040 projected a year ago.

-The Honeywell outlook's long-range forecast through 2030 projects 7,300 new business jet deliveries worth $235 billion.
+The Honeywell outlook's long-range forecast through 2030 projects 7,300 new business jet deliveries worth $235 billion, down 4% from the same 10-year forecast a year ago.

-Still, demand for business travel remains a big unknown for both commercial airlines and corporate planemakers and operators.
+Still, demand for business travel remains unknown for both commercial airlines and corporate planemakers and operators.

 In a recent survey, a majority of Global Business Travel Association (GBTA) companies said they expect their employees to return to in-person events in 2021.

+Companies interviewed by Reuters said their employees are traveling far less and usually with airlines.

+CAE CAE.TO, the world's largest civil aviation training company, said its employees fly commercial but only for limited essential travel.

-GE Aviation, a division of General Electric GE.N, said in an emailed statement the company is seeing a "slow but steady increase" in travel as business recovers.
+GE Aviation, a division of General Electric Co GE.N, said the company is seeing a slow but steady increase in travel.

-GE Aviation employees fly on the company's two Honda jet business aircraft, "mostly when commercial flights aren't readily available," but the bulk of their travel continues to be on commercial airlines.
+GE Aviation employees fly on the company's two Honda jet business aircraft, mostly when commercial flights are not readily available.
+But most travel continues to be on commercial airlines.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.